When it comes to voice over bookings at NJP STUDIOS, there is no way around Gabriela.

 - duration of use

-People keep telling me I have a beautiful voice.
-Now I want to apply to be a voice actor.
+People keep telling me that I have a beautiful voice.
+Now I want to apply for a job as a voice-over artist.
 What do I have to do?

 A beautiful voice is a good basis.
-However, it takes a lot more to gain a foothold on the market as a speaker.
-On the Internet you will find various coaches, workshops and schools from home and abroad who will be happy to advise you.
+However, it takes a lot more to gain a foothold on the market as a voice artist.
+You can find various coaches, workshops and schools in Switzerland and abroad on the Internet who will be happy to advise you.

 How does a speaker booking work?